mist64/cbmbus_doc/5 TCBM.md

 A device still has multiple channels, and all data transmission is still byte stream based, because these are properties of the layers 3 and 4, which are retained in TCBM.

 The key difference is that the TCBM bus is point-to-point: The bus is between one controller (the computer) and one device.
 For connecting multiple devices to one computer, the computer needs one dedicated bus per device.

+With the introduction of Fast Serial with the C128, Commodore gave up the TCBM bus, which had only shipped with the TED series.

 ## Layer 1: Electrical